MicrosoftDocs/well-architected/well-architected/cost-optimization/eliminate-sources-wasted-spending.md

 - *Reinvest*: Some application features might not be adding enough value in its current state but could add value if you reinvest in them.
 Reinvestment means reworking or promoting the application feature.
 Prioritize the identified improvements based on their value and feasibility.
 Determine the roadmap and timeline for implementing the changes, considering factors such as development resources, dependencies, and potential effect on the application.
 - *Monetize*: Monetizing an application feature involves turning it into a revenue-generating opportunity.
 Sometimes features might provide value to users but aren’t worth the current investment.
 Explore opportunities to monetize these and other features, such as offering them as separate paid add-ons or licensing them to other companies.

-### Eliminate waste from workload resources
+### Eliminate workload resources

-Eliminating waste from workload resources means to remove any unused or underutilized resources in a workload across its various environments.
+Eliminating workload resources means to remove any unused or underutilized resources in a workload across its various environments.
 It also includes optimizing idle resources in disaster recovery environments.

 **Remove unused workload resources.** Unused resources are deployed services your workload or operations processes don't use.
 These resources might be long-term idled, orphaned, or forgotten.
 They provide no return on investment, and you should remove them.
 Common causes of resources waste include: